4.8out of 3,000+ reviews

 Paying off maxed-out credit card balances can boost your score by 100 points or more.
 Getting added as an authorized user to a credit card boosts your score in 30 days.
 Challenging your late payments may result in several being removed from your report.
 A little elbow grease goes a long way.

 But waiting gives you another benefit: time to continue saving toward your nest egg.
 A bigger downpayment helps you qualify for better loan terms.

 Should I Buy a Home with Bad Credit?

 There are some advantages of buying a home right away.
 The interest on home loans are at a historic low.
-So low, even people unfavorable credit will qualify for lower-than-average rates, historically speaking.
+So low, even people with unfavorable credit will qualify for lower-than-average rates, historically speaking.
 Plus, the monthly payment for a mortgage will not change on a fixed mortgage, while rent prices will continue to rise.

 However, buying with bad credit comes with drawbacks.
 Buyers will need to come up with more money upfront, pay higher interest rates, likely pay mortgage insurance for the life of the loan, and be at greater risk of disadvantageous borrowing terms.

 The Truth About Subprime Lending

 “Subprime” lending, you may recall, was a big reason behind the 2008 housing bubble crash and millions of foreclosures nationwide.
 Such disadvantageous terms include adjustable-rate mortgages and balloon mortgages.
 The reason?
 Both mortgage term agreements start with low monthly payments that later skyrocket.

 In 2009, a full 40 percent of adjustable-rate subprime mortgages were in delinquency, while nearly 20 percent of adjustable-rate prime mortgages were also in delinquency—as recorded in the Financial Crisis Inquiry Report.
 The lesson?
 Choose your loan terms wisely.